MicrosoftDocs/learn/learn-pr/azure/aks-deployment-pipeline-github-actions/includes/7-exercise-build-production-image.md

 ## Build the Action workflow

-1. To start building the pipeline, go to the fork of the sample repository in the GitHub website and select the **Actions** tab.
+1. To start building the pipeline, go to the fork of the sample repository in the GitHub website.
+Select the **Actions** tab.

-1. Below the header, select **set up a workflow yourself**:
+1. Below the header, select **set up a workflow yourself**

     :::image type="content" source="../media/6-1-actions-tab.png" alt-text="Screenshot that shows the Get started with GitHub Actions page and the Set up a workflow yourself link on the GitHub website.":::